surajbhoji1208/react/ReadMe.txt

-                             if there is no dependencies array it call every render if dependencies array is empty then useEffect called on only initial render if there something inside dependencies array then it only called dependencies changes
+                             if there is no dependencies array it call every render if dependencies array is empty then useEffect called on only initial render if there something inside dependencies array then it only called dependencies changes useRef()-useRef does not re-render components
+                         useRef can store mutable values (like a variable) that don’t cause the component to re-render when updated. useRef to directly reference a DOM element in a functional component.

 React algoridam(behinde the sence):